 Museum of Arts & Design

 This museum’s full permanent collection features pieces mainly from the modern era, but there are several current opportunities to view the Museum of Arts and Design’s most interesting jewelry objects.
 An ongoing exhibition, Highlights from the Jewelry Collection, features pieces by 84 artists in a variety of media which are presented in interactive drawers.
-In addition to this long-term show, the museum is about to open an exhibition entitled From the Collection: GOLD, which will explore the significance of the material for objects beyond jewelry such as religious icons and symbols of power, for example.
-The show will open on August 12, 2018.
+In addition to this long-term show, in 2018 the museum displayed the exhibition From the Collection: GOLD, which explored the significance of the material for objects beyond jewelry such as religious icons and symbols of power, for example.

 Patek Philippe Museum